UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 If you are outside the UCL firewall you will need to follow the instructions for [Logging in from outside the UCL firewall](../howto.md#logging-in-from-outside-the-ucl-firewall).

+Idle ssh sessions will be disconnected after 7 days.

 ### Login nodes
 The login nodes allow you to manage your files, compile code and submit jobs.
 Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job.